 In a previous article, I discussed shooting with the light at the subject’s back, creating a “halo” lighting pattern.
 Aside from being a particularly stunning light pattern, it automatically eliminates one of the biggest problems we have as photographers: squinting and closed eyes.

-With the light coming from the rear, the face is in shadow and with no direct light, there is no need for the model to squint – but what if we want a more conventional lighting pattern and want to shoot with the light coming from the front or coming from the side?
+With the light coming from the rear, the face is in shadow, and with no direct light, there’s no need for the model to squint.
+But what if we want a more conventional lighting pattern and want to shoot with the light coming from the front or coming from the side?

-Good news, it is not only PRETTIER to look at, it is EASIER to look at too!
+Good news!
+It is not only prettier to look at, it’s easier to look at, too.
 So the first step in getting rid of squinting is to shoot closer to sundown.

-Second – for some subjects, it is almost impossible for them to look towards the sun.
+Second, for some subjects, it’s almost impossible for them to look toward the sun.
 They have overly sensitive eyes and will almost always be squinting.

-Clearly, the obvious solution is not to use a flash!
-But, sometimes we need one, so here is an idea – don’t aim the flash at the subject.
+The obvious solution is not to use a flash, but sometimes we need one, so here is an idea: don’t aim the flash at the subject.
 Bounce it off the ceiling or an adjacent wall.